MrOstrich2216/SurvivalGamesPlugin/README.md

-# 🏹 UHC Run Plugin
+# 🏹 Survival Games Plugin
 Hi, this is MrOstrich.
 Im happy that you are here.
 This is a Minecraft Plugin i've build for a Gaming Competition in my School using Copilot (though ai this is good).
 This is mainly built in thought of LAN servers.
-So it is kinda a UHC RUN plugin.
+So it is kinda based upon UHC RUN plugin.
 It's just this has natural regeneration so no golden heads.
 Keeping it easy for players.

 ---